Putrantooo/Putrantooo/README.md

-# Hi there ðŸ‘‹ , I'm Bagus!
+# Hi there ðŸ‘‹ , I'm Gema!
 Currently looking for a job, I like to learn new things in programming like Php, Java, Python.

 ### Tools: